What is mpox?

 - Known contacts who are identified by public health officials via case investigation, contact tracing, and risk exposure assessments.

-- People with a known sexual partner in the past 14 days who was diagnosed with monkeypox.
+- People with a known sexual partner in the past 14 days who was diagnosed with mpox.

-- People who attended an event/venue where monkeypox exposure occurred or plan to attend an event/venue where monkeypox exposure is a risk.
+- People who attended an event/venue where monkeypox exposure occurred or plan to attend an event/venue where mpox exposure is a risk.

 - Any men who have sex with men, trans men and women, and gender non-conforming/non-binary individuals who have or expect to have multiple sexual partners.